ofa-toolkits/cam/index.md

 At the end of this host guide, you will find a few materials to make your experience as a host easier:

-**Checklist:*** a checklist to help you organize your event. *You will not need everything on this list, but it’s a helpful guide to make sure you don’t forget anything!*
+**Checklist:** A checklist to help you organize your event. _You will not need everything on this list, but it’s a helpful guide to make sure you don’t forget anything!_

-**Agenda: **a suggested outline of how your meeting could go
+**Agenda:** A suggested outline of how your meeting could go

-**Sign-in sheet: **for attendees to check in so you have their contact information for the future
+**Sign-in sheet:** For attendees to check in so you have their contact information for the future

 **THE DAY OF...**